Lesson Sample

 1 – FINGER DRILL EXERCISE 11A – 5 Minutes

 A - Steady finger movement – 1, 2, 3, 4 - accuracy is the key – not speed.
-Go over this drill 10 times – at a speed of about 2 or 3 strokes per second.
+Go over this drill 10 times – at a speed of about a stroke a second.
 After 10 times, repeat any of the outlines that may have caused you to stumble.
-Repeat the drill for 5 minutes – 2 or 3 strokes per second.
+Repeat the drill for 5 minutes – a stroke a second.

 2 – FINGER FUN EXERCISE PAGE 11 – 5 Minutes